Relative p-adic Hodge theory, II: Imperfect period rings: Applications to pseudocoherent sheaves

 For some applications, it will be useful to deduce pseudocoherence from an even weaker condition than finite generation.

-\begin{remark} Let $M$ be a submodule of a finitely generated $\overline{B}$-module.
-Suppose that: \begin{enumerate} \item[(a)] $M$ admits the structure of a $\Gamma$-module (i.e., an isomorphism as per Definition~\ref{D:Gamma-module}); \item[(b)] for every $f \in A$ which is not a zero-divisor in $\overline{A}$, $M/fM$ and $M[f]$ are finitely generated. \end{enumerate} Let $I$ be the set of $f \in \tilde{A}_\psi$ for which exists a homomorphism $M \to N$ of $\overline{B}$-modules such that $N$ is finitely generated and $M_f \to N_f$ is a split inclusion.
-By Corollary~\ref{C:splitting ideal}, this is an ideal whose extension to $\overline{B}$ is not contained in any minimal prime ideal.
-Since $I$ is defined intrinsically in terms of $M$, it is itself a $\Gamma$-submodule of $\tilde{A}_\psi$; by Lemma~\ref{L:provector bundle submodule}, $I$ is the extension of an ideal of $A$.
-We may thus argue as in the proof of Lemma~\ref{L:localize to projective} to produce $f \in A \cap I$ which is not a zero-divisor in $\overline{A}$ or $\overline{B}$.
-By (b) and Lemma~\ref{L:splitting to finite}, $M/M[f^\infty]$ is finitely generated, and hence pseudocoherent by Proposition~\ref{P:stable finite}.
+\begin{prop} Let $M$ be a $\overline{B}$-module satisfying the following conditions. \begin{enumerate} \item[(a)] There exists a $\Gamma$-structure on $M$. \item[(b)] For every $f \in A$ which is not a zero-divisor in $\overline{A}$, $M/fM$ is finitely generated (and hence \'etale-stably pseudocoherent by condition (a) and Proposition~\ref{P:stable finite}). \item[(c)] The module $M$ can be realized as a submodule of some finite $\overline{B}$-module (not necessarily admitting a $\Gamma$-structure). \item[(d)] One of the following conditions holds. \begin{enumerate} \item[(i)] In (c), the finite $\overline{B}$-module can be taken to be complete for the natural topology and $M$ can be taken to be a closed submodule. \item[(ii)] For every $f \in A$ which is not a zero-divisor in $\overline{A}$, $M[f^\infty]$ is finitely generated. \end{enumerate} \end{enumerate} Then $M$ is a pseudocoherent $\Gamma$-module. \end{prop} \begin{proof} By Proposition~\ref{P:stable finite}, we only need to show that $M$ is a pseudocoherent (or even finitely generated) $\overline{B}$-module.
+Let $I$ be the set of $f \in \tilde{A}_\psi$ for which exists a homomorphism $M \to N$ of $\overline{B}$-modules such that $N$ is finitely generated (but not necessarily complete for the natural topology) and $M_f \to N_f$ is a split inclusion.
+By condition (c) and Corollary~\ref{C:splitting ideal}, we see that $I$ is an ideal whose extension to $\overline{B}$ is not contained in any minimal prime ideal.
+Since $I$ is defined intrinsically in terms of $M$, it inherits a $\Gamma$-structure by condition (a); by Lemma~\ref{L:provector bundle submodule}, $I$ is the extension of an ideal of $A$.
+We may argue as in the proof of Lemma~\ref{L:localize to projective} to produce $f \in A \cap I$ which is not a zero-divisor in $\overline{A}$ or $\overline{B}$.
+By condition (b) and Lemma~\ref{L:splitting to finite}, $M/M[f^\infty]$ is finitely generated, and hence \'etale-stably pseudocoherent by Proposition~\ref{P:stable finite}.

-In order to deduce that $M$ itself is finitely generated, some additional condition is needed.
-One sufficient condition would be for $M$ to be a Banach module; this would then be true both of each individual module $M[f^n]$ and of the union $M[f^\infty]$, but an infinite ascending union of Banach modules cannot be a Banach module unless the union stabilizes at some finite stage. \end{remark}
+If condition (d)(ii) holds, we are done.
+Otherwise, there exists an injective homomorphism $M \to N$ of $\overline{B}$-modules such that $N$ is complete for the natural topology and $M$ is closed in $N$.
+(It is not guaranteed that $M_f \to N_f$ splits, but this is not needed here.)
+By the previous paragraph and Theorem~\ref{T:open mapping}, $M[f^\infty]$ is also a closed submodule of $N$; however, it is the union of the closed submodules $M[f^n]$ over all $n$, and an ascending sequence of closed submodules of $N$ cannot have closed union unless the sequence stabilizes (by the Baire category theorem or an elementary argument).
+Hence there exists some $n$ for which $M[f^\infty] = M[f^n]$.
+For such $n$, each of $M[f]/M[f^2], \dots, M[f^{n-1}]/M[f^n]$ injects into $M/fM$, and hence is pseudocoherent by condition (a) and Proposition~\ref{P:stable finite}; by Lemma~\ref{L:pseudocoherent 2 of 3}, $M$ is pseudocoherent, which yields the desired result. \end{proof}